Updated: Apr 10

 Rarely does such an experience come along with the chance to meet the real Wonder Woman from the 1970’s TV show Lynda Carter, Corey Feldman, Pamela Anderson, and Michael J. Fox all under one roof in Calgary!
+Don't miss 2023's Expo this April 27-30th.

 For years we have worked with Chris W. Tutty who is a pivotal part of the Alberta entertainment industry.
 He has connected us to many other great artists and raised a lot of money for Charities with his gorgeous celebrity portraits!
-He is our celebrity reporter for our fourth issue!
+He is our celebrity reporter for our 11th issue!

 Highlights from the Goonies panel with Sean Astin, Ke Huy Quan, and Corey Feldman! #CALGARYEXPO